bokuweb/react-sortable-pane/README.md

 The `disableEffect` property is used to disable floating effect.
 If omitted the default margin is `false`.

+#### `dragHandleClassName?: string`

+The `dragHandleClassName` property is a class name of an element which should handle drag events for panes.

 #### `onOrderChange?: (oldPanes: PaneProperty[], newPanes: PaneProperty[]) => void`

 It is called when `Pane` component order changed.